Marine Enforcement Section

 "Kodiak General Info".

-Dutch Harbor, Alaska is Home Port to the Division's largest Patrol Vessel,
+Kodiak, Alaska is also Home Port to the Division's largest Patrol Vessel,

 Home Port for the Patrol Vessel ENFORCER is in Ketchikan, Alaska.
 For